 Douthat Lodge (atop mountain): Six-bedroom, rents Saturday - Saturday

 This log lodge overlooks the park.
 It was built by the CCC.
-It accommodates 13 or 15 with rental of two cots.
+It accommodates 15.
 There are six bedrooms: one double bed, one double bed, one double bed, four twin beds, two twin beds and one twin bed.
 It has a fireplace, two bathrooms, a washer and a dryer.

 Creasey Lodge (behind park's main office).
 Five-bedroom.
 Weekly rentals start on Friday.
 Fully universally accessible.

-This one story woodframe lodge is next to the park office.
+This one story wood-frame lodge is next to the park office.
 It accommodates up to 18 guests.
-No cot rentals are available here.
-There are five bedrooms: one double bed, two sets of bunk beds, two sets of bunk beds, two sets of bunk beds, two sets of bunk beds.
+There are five bedrooms: one queen bed, two sets of bunk beds, two sets of bunk beds, two sets of bunk beds, two sets of bunk beds.
 It has a fireplace and three bathrooms.

 Beards Mountain Lodge: Six-bedroom, maximum occupancy is 16.
-No extra bed rentals.
 Weekly rentals start on Sunday.

 This frame-built facility is midway up the mountain and is universally accessible.
 It accommodates up to 16 guests.
-No cot rentals are available here.
 There are three bathrooms and six-bedrooms; queen, queen, two twins, two twins, two bunk beds, two bunk beds.